-- All complaints must be received by the Commission in writing. - In order for a complaint to be processed, it should contain: - The basis for any allegation of noncompliance with ACCSC standards or requirements; - b.
+In order for a complaint to be processed, the complaint submission must contain:

+- a.
+The basis for any allegation of noncompliance with ACCSC standards or requirements; - b.
 All relevant names and dates and a brief description of the actions forming the basis of the complaint; copies of any documents or materials that support the allegations, when available; and - c.
 A release from the complainant authorizing the Commission to forward a copy of the complaint, including the identification of the complainant, to the school.
-This can be achieved by completing and submitting page 2 of this Complaint Form.
-This form is available on the ACCSC website.
+This can be achieved by completing and submitting page 2 of this form.
+If you wish to be anonymous, click here.